kunle123-ui/kunle/Tutorials.md

 Now that the **@inita** account's keys are loaded, execute the `create account` command you crafted before I baited you into a trap, and press enter.

-If all goes well, `eosc` will return a json object with a transaction ID, similar to the following
+If all goes well, `cleos` will return a json object with a transaction ID, similar to the following

 ```
 {